saitiger/Neo-Nest/MVP/README.md

 ## Usage

-1. Open `index.html` in a web browser
+1. Open `index.html` in a web browser (double-click the file or serve locally)
 2. Share with potential users (preterm parents, NICU families)
 3. Collect feedback through the interactive elements
 4. Export research data using `exportNeoNestData()` in browser console

+### Important: Browser Environment Required

+The JavaScript files are designed for browser execution and require DOM APIs (`window`, `document`, `localStorage`).
+Do not attempt to run `script.js` directly with Node.js as it will result in `ReferenceError: window is not defined`.

 ## Research Data Export